NainJp/APlayKit-Android/README.md

 - APlay connection
 - APlay disconnection
-- Call the app by user initiaion
+- Call the app by user initiation

 You have to describe Android Manifest to be called.